 Contamination causes problems in processing your recycling and compost.
 When non-recyclable items are mixed in with the recycling, if they can be sorted they will be thrown away; however, some contaminants are not able to be sorted and reduce the quality of the recyclable material, making it less valuable and useful.
 Plastic bags can also force the Recycling Center to halt operations when they get wound around the machinery and need to be cut out by hand.
 When non-compostable items - especially plastic and glass - are mixed in with your yard waste and food scraps, they degrade the quality of the finished compost.
 No one wants plastic or sharp glass in the compost that they buy to put in their vegetable gardens.

 Answer: All plastics are technically recyclable, but even if an item has a recycling logo on it, it might not be accepted by local recycling companies due to high processing costs, lack of markets, or inability to sort in the recycling facility.

 The number inside the recycling arrows on many plastic items generally identifies the type of resin used in making the product.
 However, some items with the same number inside the arrows cannot be recycled together because they are manufactured using a different heating and molding process.
 For example, markets that accept #1 plastic bottles, don't want #1 plastic cups.

 Answer: Composting is easy when you have a container to collect food scraps and food-soiled paper in a convenient location in your kitchen.
-Your container is not going to be “yucky” if you follow these tips for your kitchen food scrap container (get one free at City Hall's recycling center:
+Your container is not going to be “yucky” if you follow these tips for your kitchen food scrap container (get one free at City Hall's recycling center):

-- Wash the container regularly
+- Wash your countertop food scrap container regularly

 - Sprinkle baking soda over food scraps or wrap them in newspaper to absorb odor and liquid